 Counseling and Psychological Services is committed to helping students work through relationship problems that may affect their life satisfaction and academic performance.

-Married and unmarried students are welcome to participate in couples counseling as long as one member of the couple is a currently enrolled student.
+Married and unmarried students are welcome to participate in couples counseling as long as both members of the couple are currently enrolled.

 Group counseling provides a highly effective means of addressing personal concerns, either as a supplement to individual counseling work or in lieu of individual counseling.